[Updated! Originally published 2017 September 9]

 DPIA Template

 I'll continue revising this template.
 Feel free to comment on where it needs to be improved!
-When I release a new version, I'll update the article date and link:- Current version: Data Protection Impact Assessment Template (version 2018 Oct 30)
+When I release a new version, I'll update the article date and link:

 Examples of Completed DPIAs

-I choose a very common scope that's familiar to every organization: Maintaining Human Resources employee data.- Example DPIA for maintaining human resources employee data (PDF)
+I choose a very common scope that's familiar to every organization: Maintaining Human Resources employee data.

 Example of a DPIA by a Data Processor

 Interestingly, many of the questions that need to be answered in a DPIA are Data Controller-specific and don't apply to a Data Processor.
 But the Data Processor is still responsible for helping the Data Controller comply with the GDPR.
-For Controller-only questions, I suggest you comment on how you, as Data Processor, are going to help the Data Controller.- Example DPIA for a SaaS-based labor scheduling product (PDF)
+For Controller-only questions, I suggest you comment on how you, as Data Processor, are going to help the Data Controller.

 Have at it!